FortiGate Firewall: Quick Start

 https://<ip_address>Specify

-<ip_address>- The IP address of the firewall that you received in the ticket after ordering the service. -
+<ip_address>— the firewall IP address that you received in the ticket after ordering the service. -

-Authorize with the login and password you received in the ticket after ordering the service.
+Log in with the username and password that you received in the ticket after ordering the service.

 2. Change the administrator password